Bombing of North Korea: American assessments

-On 17 November 1950, General MacArthur told U.S. Ambassador to Korea John J. Muccio, "Unfortunately, this area will be left a desert."
+On 17 November 1950 MacArthur told U.S. Ambassador to South Korea John J. Muccio, "Unfortunately, this area will be left a desert."
 By "this area" MacArthur meant the entire area between "our present positions and the border".

-On 25 June 1951, General O'Donnell, commander of the Far Eastern Air Force Bomber Command, testified in answer to a question from Senator John C. Stennis ("North Korea has been virtually destroyed, hasn't it?): "Oh, yes; ...
-I would say that the entire, almost the entire Korean Peninsula is just a terrible mess.
+On 25 June 1951, General O'Donnell, commander of the Far Eastern Air Force Bomber Command, testified in answer to a question from Senator John C. Stennis ("North Korea has been virtually destroyed, hasn't it?): "Oh, yes;… I would say that the entire, almost the entire Korean Peninsula is just a terrible mess.
 Everything is destroyed.
-There is nothing standing worthy of the name ...
-Just before the Chinese came in we were grounded.
+There is nothing standing worthy of the name… Just before the Chinese came in we were grounded.
 There were no more targets in Korea."

-In June 1952, as part of a strategy to maintain "air pressure" during armistice negotiations, FEAF's Fifth Air Force selected seventy-eight villages for destruction by B-26 light bombers.

-At the conclusion of the war, the Air Force assessed the destruction of twenty-two major cities as follows:
+In June 1952, as part of a strategy to maintain "air pressure" during the armistice negotiations, FEAF's Fifth Air Force selected 78 villages for destruction by B-26 light bombers.
+At the conclusion of the war, the U.S. Air Force assessed the destruction of 22 major cities as follows:

 The bombing campaign destroyed almost every substantial building in North Korea.
 The war's highest-ranking U.S. POW, U.S. Major General William F. Dean, reported that the majority of North Korean cities and villages he saw were either rubble or snow-covered wasteland.
-Dean Rusk, the U.S. State Department official who headed East Asian affairs, concluded that America had bombed "everything that moved in North Korea, every brick standing on top of another".
+Dean Rusk, the U.S. State Department official who headed East Asian affairs, concluded that America had bombed "everything that moved in North Korea, every brick standing on top of another."
 North Korean factories, schools, hospitals, and government offices were forced to move underground.
 In November 1950, the North Korean leadership instructed the population to build dugouts and mud huts and to dig tunnels, in order to solve the acute housing problem.